kuzeydemirkaya/OpenCV/README.md

 - Face Detection

 *Advanced*
--Color Pick/Distinguish from Webcam
+- Color Pick/Distinguish from Webcam
--VIRTUAL PAINT (Paint with tip of a pen in air using Webcam)
+- VIRTUAL PAINT (Paint with tip of a pen in air using Webcam)

 *Directories and Image names in code need to be replaced with names of images in your own device